NxNiki/sql_moshcourse/README.md

 # sql_moshcourse

-These is the notes for the mashcourse for SQL: https://codewithmosh.com/courses
+Notes for the Mosh course for SQL: https://codewithmosh.com/courses

-## notes of leetcode questions:
+# notes of leetcode questions:

 #### LC 1484: